tran4code/calorieApp_server/docs/DOCUMENTATION.md

 Miltesyones including the new features next group can work on is added to the repo.

+## Documentation.md added:

+Unfortunately non of the previous groups had the Doumentation related to new features.
+Now the documentation has been expanded to include (Documentation.md).
+These documents provide users and developers with detailed information on using the application and understanding its new features.

 ## New sections added to the readme.md
-Other New sections including Contact us part, project's funding, recmmended citation parts are now added.
+Other New sections including Contact us part, project's funding, recmmended citation are now added.

 ## Documentation Update
+All in all we added many more parts and updated many parts related to documentation.
 We've revamped the documentation to provide users with clearer and more comprehensive guidance.
 The documentation now includes details on the new features, customization options, and step-by-step guides for an improved overall user experience.